Elisabeth Christine of Brunswick-Wolfenbüttel-Bevern: Queen consort

-"The Queen has one Court-day in the week, when the Princes, nobility, and foreign ambassadors wait upon her, at five o' clock.
-After she has made the tour of the circle, and said a few words to each, she seats herself at the card-table.
-The Queen has her own table, and each of the Princesses has one.
-The rest of the company shows itself a moment at each of these card tables, and then the attendance for the day is over, and they walk in the garden, or form other card-tables in the other rooms, as it pleases them, and return to Berlin at dusk.
-Sometimes the Queen invites a good many of them to supper, and then they remain till midnight.
-These are the only assemblies where one meets the Berlin ladies in summer."

 Despite the fact that Frederick entrusted the role of representation to her, he did not always give her the funds necessary to play this role, and it caused surprise to foreigners that the king did not give the queen funds necessary to entertain more lavishly.
 As the king became more spartan over the years, the receptions of the queen became more underfunded, Charpentier once joking: "The Queen must have a grand gala tonight; I saw an old lamp lighted on the staircase as I passed!"
 The king himself only very rarely attended any of the court events, while the queen was always present.
 He visited the birthday celebration of the queen only twice between 1741 and 1762.
 Frederick was often absent even at his own official birthday celebration, where she received birthday congratulations in his place, and when he did attend, he normally appeared very briefly.
-Frederick was often absent even at important functions, such as the state visit of the Russian Grand Duke in 1776.
+Frederick was often absent even at important functions, such as the state visit of the Tsesarevich Paul in 1776.

-When he did appear in Berlin, mainly during the carnival ball season, Frederick normally didn't represent at his own apartment, but merely visited the Queen's reception in her apartment.
+When he did appear in Berlin, mainly during the carnival ball season, Frederick normally did not represent at his own apartment, but merely visited the queen's reception in her apartment.
 While he on rare occasions participated in Berlin court life, he never visited her court at Schönhausen, nor was she ever invited to Sanssouci.
-On the one hand, compliance with protocol and etiquette was important to him, so he made sure that the Queen's carriage always drove directly behind his on ceremonial chariot processions, even in front of that of his adored mother.
+On the one hand, compliance with protocol and etiquette was important to him, so he made sure that the queen's carriage always drove directly behind his on ceremonial processions, even in front of that of his adored mother.
 On the other hand, he humiliated her by not even inviting her to some important celebrations.
 Neither did she receive an invitation to the inauguration of the new wing of Charlottenburg Palace in the summer of 1746, nor to a large celebration that the king gave in August 1749 in honor of his mother in Sanssouci.